bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-31-newsletter.md

   one or more wallets are being used.
-With this change, a block will only be scanned for transactions matching a particular wallet if it was mined after the wallet's birthdate---the date recorded in the wallet as when it was created.
+With this change, a block will only be scanned for transactions matching a particular wallet if it was mined after the wallet's birthdate---the date recorded in the wallet as when it was created. {% assign timestamp="1:30:27" %}

 - [Bitcoin Core #27626][] allows a peer who has requested our node provide [compact block relay][topic compact block relay] in